junaidrahim/program-homework-solver/README.md

 # Program Homework Solver

+A simple command line application written in C++ that helps you **generate source code to produce a given series of integers.**

+You provide a few terms of the series as input and the program will generate for you, the source code in a few programming languages that prints `n` number of terms of that particular series.

+# Motivation

-Ever seen questions of the kind __"Write a program that prints the series 1,3,5,7..."__
+Ever seen questions of the kind __"Write a program that prints till the nth term of the series 1,3,5,7..."__

-Thus thought of writing a program that automates this stuff.
+Thus thought automating this stuff.

-A program in which you enter a series of integers and it generates the source code you need to output that series in multiple programming languages
+A program in which you enter a series of integers and it generates the source code you need to output that series in multiple programming languages.

-The mathematical method used was Lagranges Interpolation Method.
+The mathematical method used is **Lagranges Interpolation Method**.

 ## Lagranges Interpolation Method